antirez/freakwan/README.md

 check the message type and flags, the TTL (in case of relay), the message UID (to avoid reprocessing) and so forth.
-The only difference between the first 7 bytes (message type, flags, UID, TTL) of an ecrpyted and unencrypted message is that the flag `MessageFlagsEncrypted` flag is set.
+The only difference between the first 7 bytes (message type, flags, UID, TTL) of an ecrpyted and unencrypted message is that the flag `MessageFlagsEncr` flag is set.
 Then, if such flag is set and the packet is thus encrypted, a 4 bytes initialization vector (IV) follows.
 This is the unencrypted part of the packet.
 The encrypted part is as the usual data as found in the DATA packet type: 6 bytes